ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/index.rst

 SKA SDP Pointing Offset Calibration Pipeline
 ============================================
 This is a `repository`_ for the SDP pointing offset calibration pipeline.
-This repository reads measurement set, optionally applies an RFI mask and/or select some frequency range of interest, and then fits the primary beams (modelled by 2D Gaussian) to the visibility or gain amplitudes.
+This repository reads measurement set, optionally applies an RFI mask and/or select some frequency range of interest, and then fits the primary beams (modelled by a 2D Gaussian) of the parallel hands to their visibility or gain amplitudes.
 The fitted parameters are the Gaussian centre (provides the Azimuth-Elevation offsets), width (the fitted beamwidth), and height.
-These offsets are then optionally written to a text file for further analysis.
+These offsets and the cross-elevation offsets are then optionally written to a text file for further analysis.
 The pipeline reads measurement set using the Visibility class in `ska-sdp-datamodels`_.
-When an RFI mask is applied and/or some frequency range is selected, the modified visibility is created with the `ska-sdp-datamodels`_ Visibility class for gain calibration or provides easy access to the visibilities and their associated parameters when fitting to them.
-The gains of each antenna are solved for using the gain solver in the `ska-sdp-func-python`_ library.
-The functions in `scikits.fitting`_ are used for the fitting following the procedure used by the `SARAO`_ team for computing pointing offsets for the MeerKAT array.
+When an RFI mask is applied and/or some frequency range is selected, the modified visibility is created with the `ska-sdp-datamodels`_ Visibility class for gain calibration (G terms) or provides easy access to the visibilities and their associated parameters when fitting to them.
+These gains of each antenna are solved for using the gain solver in the `ska-sdp-func-python`_ library.
+The primary beam modelling and fitting is performed with `scikits.fitting`_ following the procedure used by the `SARAO`_ team for computing the pointing offsets for the MeerKAT array.

 .. image:: images/functionality_diagram.png
   :width: 1000%